GPUs

 • Memory Clock offset: This is the figure by which you’ll be overclocking your GPU memory.

-• Limiting factor (PerfCap-NVIDIA only): This is the reason why you can’t push your clocks past a specific limit.
+• Limiting factor (PerfCap-NVIDIA only): This is the limiting factor, why you can’t push your clocks past a specific limit.
 It can be the thermal limit, the power limit, the voltage, or simply your silicon lot in life.

 How to Overclock Your GPU Core:

-• Firstly enable temperature and core clock monitoring and fire up your test game to see how the temps are holding up prior to the overclock.
+• Firstly enable temperature and core clock monitoring and fire up your test game to see how the temps are holding up before the overclock.
 If the average is below 75 degrees, you’re good to go.
 If not, then do something about your thermals.
-Check your case ventilation, increase your fan speed (at the expense of noise) or simply buy a custom water block or something.
+Check your case ventilation, increase your fan speed (at the expense of noise), or buy a custom water block or something.

-• Next, max out your core-voltage, power limit and the temp limit (don’t worry as long as the temps are stable, you’ll be fine).
+• Next, max out your core voltage, power limit, and temp limit (don’t worry as long as the temps are stable, you’ll be fine).

 • Then add +100 to your core clock and hit apply.
-Run a game in windowed mode, and keep an instance of GPU-Z running on the side as well.
+Run a game in windowed mode, and keep an instance of GPU-Z running on the side.

-• Scroll down in the GPU-Z sensor window and you’ll see a bunch of options.
-Out of these, you need to keep an eye on the GPU clock, GPU temp, power consumption, and PerfCap Reason.
+• Scroll down in the GPU-Z sensor window and you’ll see a bunch of readings.
+Monitor the GPU clock, GPU temp, and PerfCap Reason.
 If the game runs for 15-20 minutes without crashing and the temps and power stay below the safe limits, you just managed to overclock your GPU by +100 MHz.

 • Increase the core offset by another +100MHz.
-Continue monitoring the GPU clock and note the FPS average and lows through the course of the benchmark run.
-If it’s higher than the previous run, you’re good to go.
+Continue monitoring the GPU clock and note the FPS average and lows at the end of each benchmark run.
+If it’s higher than the previous run, you’re good.

-• The PerfCap Reason will tell you what’s the reason you can’t further increase your core clock.
-It may be voltage, power or temp, or a combination of the three.
-You can do something about the latter, but voltage and power can’t be tweaked using conventional means.
+• The PerfCap Reason indicates the limiting factor preventing your GPU from sustaining higher clocks.
+It may be voltage, power, or temp.
+You can do something about the latter, but voltage and, power can’t be tweaked using conventional means.

 How to Overclock Your GPU Memory: